SaraZebardast/LocationsMicroService/README.md

 # LocationsMicroService

-A .NET microservice for managing location data (e.g., cities, addresses, coordinates).
+A .NET microservice for managing location data (e.g., cities, Countries, etc).
 Supports CRUD operations and can be integrated into larger systems.

 ---